Our competitive tax structure and many incentives create a favorable environment for new and existing companies.

 Tax-exempt industrial revenue bonds (IRBs) of up to $10 million may be issued by our organization to finance up to 100% of new and expanding manufacturing projects.

-Taxable industrial revenue bonds with fewer restrictions and in unlimited amounts may be issued by our organization for transactions that do not qualify for tax-exempt bond financing.
+Taxable industrial revenue bonds with fewer restrictions and unlimited amounts may be issued by our organization for transactions that do not qualify for tax-exempt bond financing.

 State of Alabama Taxes & Incentives

-The state of Alabama offers many grants, credits, workforce training resources and other incentives.
+The state of Alabama offers many grants, credits, workforce training resources, and other incentives.
 Learn more on the Made in Alabama website.